RBI asks Lakshmi Vilas Bank to reconsider names proposed for new MD & CEO | Business

 The Reserve Bank of India has asked Lakshmi Vilas Bank (LVB), which is in the midst of a merger process with Clix group, to reconsider the names proposed for the post of new MD & CEO, a senior official said on Tuesday.
 In September, shareholders of the cash-strapped private sector lender had voted out seven board members, including MD & CEO S Sundar, at the annual general meeting.

 Subsequently, RBI appointed a three-member Committee of Directors (CoD) comprising independent directors Meeta Makhan, Shakti Sinha and Satish Kumar Kalra.
-"In the first round, we had done interviews of three candidates and sent the names to RBI.
-But the Reserve Bank has come back to us saying that we have to reconsider.
-So, we have started the process again.
-Now, we are broadening our search with more candidates," Shakti Sinha told PTI.
+"In the first round, we had done interviews of three candidates and sent names to RBI.
+But the Reserve Bank came back to us and asked whether the new management would like to reconsider the names.
+So we have started the process again.
+Now we are broadening our search with more candidates," Sinha told PTI.

 He noted that appointing a new MD & CEO is a complex and long process, and right now, the process of merger with Clix group assumes more significance.
 "Normally, the appointment process for MD & CEO takes 6-9 months.
 We are trying to do it much faster.
 But right now, the major focus is on the Clix merger, which is being examined and negotiations are going on," he said.